ltiao/ltiao.github.io.nikola/posts/louis-does-dotfiles.rst

 .. description:
 .. type: text

-For a long time, I have kept a small set of minimalistic dotfiles (``.bash_profile``, ``.gitconfig``, ``.vimrc``).
+For a long time, I kept a small set of minimalistic dotfiles (``.bash_profile``, ``.gitconfig``, ``.vimrc``).
 You probably couldn't find anything in my ``.bash_profile`` other than exports and path definitions that were absolutely necessary to get tools such as `Homebrew`_ and